FrancisCMS/FrancisCMS/README.md

 post 'links/fetch_json', to: 'links#fetch_json'
 ```

 The above example would add a route (`/links/fetch_json`) that responds to `POST` requests and a controller action that returns a block of [JSON](http://json.org/).
-Extnding FrancisCMS' functionality in your application can be helpful, but proceed with caution.
+Extending FrancisCMS' functionality in your application can be helpful, but proceed with caution.

 ## Content Types